 This course helps students write a thesis proposal.
 In a step-by-step fashion, they learn to formulate a relevant research question, to develop an adequate research design for their thesis work and to pay particular attention to aspects such as theoretical framework, literature review, methodology, data collection and analysis.

 Mode of instruction

-Short lectures; in-class exercises; individual consultations; peer review; presentation of thesis proposals in class.
+Short lectures; individual meetings; resentation of (draft) thesis proposals in class, followed by discussion.

 Presentation of the thesis proposal in class (10%),

-Relevant information and examples of prior thesis proposals will be made available on the Blackboard course site.
+Relevant information and draft thesis proposals will be made available on the Blackboard course site.

 Readings on research design; earlier thesis proposals; peer’s draft thesis proposals.